Struggling to decide between Weebly and Shopify? Don’t worry; you have all the answers you seek in this post.

 You should consider Weebly if you have less than a handful of products to sell (less than 20).
 You need blogging features, are on a tight budget, and are familiar with drag-and-drop editors.

-Weebly is one of the best alternatives to Shopify if you’re looking for a simple ecommerce platform to start selling with all the necessary tools and ecommerce features.
+Weebly is one of the best alternatives to Shopify if you’re looking for a simple online store to start selling with all the necessary marketing tools and eCommerce features.

-For nonprofit organizations, artisans, novices, or small businesses with less demand for advanced e-commerce features, Weebly is a good choice.
+For nonprofit organizations, artisans, novices, students, or small businesses with less demand for advanced eCommerce functionalities but needing essential inventory management, free SSL certificates, and SEO capabilities, custom domains, Weebly is a good choice.

-On the other hand, Shopify is great if you have the budget, want to start an online store to make a full-time income, grow your existing business, sell in more countries, and access more advanced features.
+On the other hand, Shopify is great if you have the budget and want to start an online store to make a full-time income, grow your existing business, sell in more countries, and access more advanced features.

 Especially if you do drop shipping, you should consider Shopify’s powerful e-commerce platform as your ideal store builder.
 Hundreds of dropshipping apps and suppliers are readily available to make your life easier and help you make money.